Large Memory Partitions

 The risk that your job will fail increases rapidly beyond about 2 weeks.
 If you have very long-running tasks, either try to split them into several jobs, or make sure your software can periodically save partial results and continue from there if or when it fails.

-"bigmem" is a single compute node with 3TB memory in total.
+"bigmem" is one node with 3TB memory in total, and one node with 1.5TB in total.
 It is reserved only for jobs that truly can't run on any other system.
 In order to get access, you need to show that you have tried and failed to get your work done on a 750GB largemem node or equivalent.